Lucasbelich/dux-challenge/README.md

 ## Deployment

-To implement this project, you need to download the zip file and run it locally in your browser
+To implement this project, you need to download the zip file or clone repository and run it locally in your browser
 You should already have node.js and npm installed and then use:

-- cd dux-challenge-master/
+- .zip: cd dux-challenge-master/  or  git clone: cd dux-challenge/
 - npm i
 - replace the.env.example file with your own credentials
 - npm run dev